jeffhandley/jeffhandley.github.io/_posts/2018-09-13-graphql-is-not-odata.md

 * Build, deploy, and operate a GraphQL server in Howard's platform group
 * Connect the new Node/React/Redux UI applications built in my group to GraphQL
-* Design GraphQL schemas as resolvers that could be shared across mobile and web
+* Design GraphQL schemas and resolvers that could be shared across mobile and web
 * Connect the GraphQL server to the various microservices needed
 * Even connect GraphQL to some legacy APIs where new APIs didn't yet exist
 * Innovate in the GraphQL layer at a pace independent from both the UI and the APIs